 CP/M Plus - nearly the last of the line

 If the first most important event in Kildall's career was more of an accident than planned then the second certainly was.
 It is an apocryphal story that has been told, denied and retold and who knows if it is true or false, but on the basis of the facts and Kildall's known interests it seems reasonable.

 As well as taking a delight in programming Kildall enjoyed technology - he owned fast and expensive cars and a Pitts special stunt bi-plane.
 Just like most programmers he liked to fiddle with technological toys and just get away from the strains of managing DR, which had now become an established company.

 The key time was when IBM were putting together their wholly unremarkable machine the IBM PC.
 They had contracted Bill Gates to provide BASIC in ROM and were in the process of signing up DR to provide the operating system in the form of CP/M 86 - a more or less straight port of what now had to be renamed CP/M 80 to make clear the difference.

 Now we come to the part of the tale that is unclear.

-Rumour has it that on the day that the IBM people wanted to see Kildall to close the deal he was missing and not contactable.
-It is said that he was flying his favourite plane but I have heard a version of the story that says that he was on his ocean-going yacht.
+The rumor was that on the day that the IBM people wanted to see Kildall to close the deal he was missing and not contactable.
+The story usually told that he was flying his favorite plane but I have heard a version that says that he was on his ocean-going yacht.
 It doesn't really matter what he was doing, though it adds spice to the story to think that he was looping the loop at the time that men in blue suits wanted to close the deal, he was missing.

 How Microsoft managed to actually produce MS-DOS is another, equally strange, story but it is enough to say that they did and DR never really got over the blow.